-Climb a volcano!
+Climb a volcano in Japan!
 Hike up Kaimondake in Kyushu

-Japan is famous for volcanos, Mount Fuji being the most recognised.
-But you can tackle smaller ones on some amazing hikes.
+Japan is famous for volcanos, Mount Fuji being the most recognised, but you can hike up smaller volcanoes on some amazing hikes all around Japan.

 If you plan to visit Japan's most southerly island Kyushu, then a trip to Kagoshima and the Satsuma Peninsula may well be on your itinerary - if so, then why not take a hike up the Kaimondake volcano

 South of Kagoshima in Japan's most southerly island of Kyushu is the Satsuma peninsula, a coastal subtropical area.
 This area has a mix of seaside towns like Ibusuki with miles of sandy beaches, and inland forests and farmland.

 It also features the Kaimondake volcano (開聞岳) at its most southerly tip.
 This perfect conical volcano, 924 metres high, rises spectacularly from the sea and low-lying land around it and is visible for miles around.